kaiwenm3/CS598-DLHC/README.md

 https://www.kaggle.com/datasets/bjoernjostein/georgia-12lead-ecg-challenge-database?resource=download

-My attempts for the preprocess of the dataset are stored in preprocess.ipynb, but does not work. utils are downloaded from the original repo from the paper.
+My attempts for the preprocess of the dataset are stored in preprocess.ipynb, but does not work. utils.py was downloaded from the original repo from the paper.

 My resnet18 model can be trained and evaluated directly by running resnet18.ipynb.